Are you ready to study?

 Download a PDF copy of the Are you ready to study at TasTAFE (PDF) checklist.

-The TasTAFE Student Information Guide is also a handy resource to help you start your education and training journey at TasTAFE.
+The Explore TasTAFE page is also a handy resource to help you start your education and training journey at TasTAFE.

 It provides a snapshot of important information about your responsibilities as a student, as well as the types of services and support that is available to help you achieve your goals, as well as things like assessment and results and financial assistance.